 Avoid plastic: Please avoid buying mineral water, specifically while in Nongriat(Double decker living root bridges village) since it is a major cause of pollution in the delicate eco system of Nongriat.
 Remember to take up whatever you bring down.

 Service: Though we will try our best to give you great service, please understand we won’t be able to give you hot towels, bed tea and the like.

-Entry to the states of Meghalaya does not require a permit.
+Entry to the states of Mizoram does require a permit (ILP).

 A most definite yes, as long as you are okay travelling in a mixed group of other solo travellers or small group of friends.